ON THIS

 Here are thousands of men and women, worldly indeed.
 They flatly declare that since they have

-come to believe in a Power greater than themselves,
+come to believe in a Power greater than themselves, to take a certain attitude toward that Power,

-has been a revolutionary change in their way of living and thinking.
+and to do certain simple things, there has been a revolutionary change in their way of living and thinking.

-face of the total failure of their human resources,
+In the face of collapse and despair, in the face of the total failure of their human resources,

-sense of direction flowed into them.
+they found that a new power, peace, happiness, and sense of direction flowed into them.

 c.
 2001AAWS, Alcoholics Anonymous, p.
 50